waocats/crabgo/src/doc/src/reference/registry-web-api.md

     ],
     // Set of features defined for the package.
     // Each feature maps to an array of features or dependencies it enables.
-    // Cargo does not impose limitations on feature names, but crates.io
+    // Crabgo does not impose limitations on feature names, but crates.io
     // requires alphanumeric ASCII, `_` or `-` characters.
     "features": {
         "extras": ["rand/simd_support"]